Educpf/Graphics/READFILE.md

 ## General Ideas

 - **not a library** but a specification, there is no **code** only functions that one can use
-- No need to download anything, the implementatino of the openGl is made by **graphics cards** manufacture
+- No need to download anything, the implementation of the openGl is made by **graphics cards** manufacture
 - This is the reason why games (for example) may look different in different graphics
-- Kinda of cross platform - not necessarly better for that reason
+- Kinda of cross platform - not necessarily better for that reason
 - OpenGl its the easiest API to learn  - not as low level
 - There is modern and